Skip to Content

 What is Black Grass Jelly?

 Grass jelly is a type of dessert popular in China and Southeast Asia for hundreds of years.
-People here make it by processing some types of leaves like Chinese mesona or Tiliacora triandra.
-From tiliacora triandra (Vietnamese “cây sương sâm”), its leaves are crushed with pure water, then rested in a few hours to get an edible green jelly, so its name can be called “green grass jelly”.
-On the other hands, Chinese mesona is the only ingredient to make Black Grass Jelly (Vietnamese “sương sáo” or Chinese xiān cǎo (仙草),with brown or black color.
+People here make it by processing certain types of leaves like Chinese mesona or Tiliacora triandra.
+From Tiliacora triandra (Vietnamese “cây sương sâm”), its leaves are crushed with pure water, then left to rest for a few hours to obtain an edible green jelly, hence its name can be called “green grass jelly”.
+On the other hand, Chinese mesona is the ingredient used to make Black Grass Jelly (Vietnamese “sương sáo” or Chinese xiān cǎo (仙草), which has a brown or black color.

-You can see Black Grass Jelly across East and Southeast Asia, from China, Taiwan, Japan to Thailand and Vietnam, alone or mixed with other ingredients in dessert and bubble tea.
-Meanwhile, Green Grass Jelly seems common only in Southeast Asia, especially in Laos, Thailand, Cambodia, and Vietnam.
-It’s simply because the plant is native here.
-When I was young, I sometimes harvested Tiliacora triandra’s leaves on the fence to make green grass jelly.
+You can find Black Grass Jelly across East and Southeast Asia, from China, Taiwan, Japan to Thailand and Vietnam, either alone or mixed with other ingredients in desserts and bubble tea.
+Meanwhile, Green Grass Jelly seems to be common only in Southeast Asia, especially in Laos, Thailand, Cambodia, and Vietnam.
+This is simply because the plant is native to this region.
+When I was younger, we sometimes harvested Tiliacora triandra’s leaves from the fence to make green grass jelly.

 black grass jelly

-The difference between these two types of grass jelly also lies at the processing method.
-To make Black Grass Jelly, the leaves and stem must be processed like tea.
-People dry them, then oxidized to get a brown powder.
-Then, the powder is mixed with water to boil, then cooled down to get a black jelly.
-It has a slightly chewy texture and a strong plant flavor, and is low in calories which make it a great choice for a healthy diet.
+The difference between these two types of grass jelly also lies in the processing method.
+To make Black Grass Jelly, the leaves and stems must be processed like tea.
+They are dried, then oxidized to obtain a brown powder.
+Next, the powder is mixed with water and is boiled, then cooled down to obtain a black jelly.
+It has a slightly chewy texture and a strong plant flavor, and is low in calories, making it a great choice for a healthy diet.

 Let’s dive into how to make black grass jelly in detail below.